Sorry to the very rich or seasoned stock traders, this article is not for you.

 In case you missed this earlier: There are 0 commissions, which means there are no fees on trades and no account minimums.
 (See Public.com/disclosures for more information.)

 You gotta love millennials for mixing everything we love into one platform; social media, real talk, and building wealth in an accessible format.

 As if these weren’t enough reasons to run and start making money moves with Public, they also encourage you to share with friends by offering free stock.
-Yup, FREE STOCK for referrals.
+Yup, FREE STOCK

 How much does Public cost?